 High School Spanish

-This class is an introduction to new students at the High School level building off content learned in Middle school.
+This class is an introduction to new students at the High School level, building off content learned in Middle School.
 The students are presented with the sentence and grammar structure in order to have conversations with the vocabulary learned.
-The students are required to work at home at least 20 minutes of Spanish with their assignments and a workbook.
-Each unit will present a cultural aspect to highlight diversity among Spanish-speaking countries and a reader to help the student build confidence.
+Each unit will present an aspect of Hispanic culture in order to highlight diversity among Spanish-speaking countries and a reader to help the student build confidence.
 With each week, the desired outcome is building off of the reading, writing, and conversational skills to become a Spanish speaker.

 Language Arts Courses